Robert Devereux, 2nd Earl of Essex: Royal favourite

-Devereux first came to court in 1584, and by 1587 had become a favourite of the Queen, who relished his lively mind and eloquence, as well as his skills as a showman and in courtly love.
+By May 1587 he was a constant companion of the queen.
+One of his servants boasted that even at night "my lord is at cardes or one game or another with her, that he commeth not to his owne lodginge tyll the birdes singe in the morninge".
+The queen relished Essex's lively mind and eloquence, as well as his skills as a showman and in courtly love.
 In June 1587 he replaced the Earl of Leicester as Master of the Horse.
-After Leicester's death in 1588, the Queen transferred the late Earl's royal monopoly on sweet wines to Essex, providing him with revenue from taxes.
+After Leicester's death in 1588, the queen transferred the late Earl's royal monopoly on sweet wines to Essex, providing him with revenue from taxes.
 In 1593, he was made a member of her Privy Council.

-It is reported that his friend and confidant Francis Bacon warned him to avoid offending the Queen by attempting to gain power and underestimating her ability to rule and wield power.
+It is reported that his friend and confidant Francis Bacon warned him to avoid offending the queen by attempting to gain power and underestimating her ability to rule and wield power.